Quantum simulation of traversable-wormhole-inspired quantum teleportation in a chaotic binary sparse SYK model

 with $\mathcal{J} = 1/\sqrt{5}$ and $a = L, R$.
 This instance is favorable for hardware compilation because it contains many commuting pairs (34 commuting versus 11 anticommuting pairs), which helps term grouping in Trotterized evolution.

 While generic disorder realizations at $K = 10$ remain in the chaotic regime, the single Hamiltonian in Eq.~\eqref{eq:binary_sparse_hamiltonian} also shows single-instance spectral behavior compatible with the chaotic regime.
-As shown in Fig.~\ref{figure4}, the time-averaged SFF \cite{Cotler2017,Orman2025} displays a dip--ramp--plateau structure similar to that of the dense model.
+As shown in Fig.~\ref{figure4}, the time-averaged SFF~\cite{Cotler2017,Orman2025} displays a dip--ramp--plateau structure similar to that of the dense model.

-The corresponding gap-ratio values are $\expval{r}_{\mathrm{odd}}\approx0.537$ and $\expval{r}_{\mathrm{even}}\approx0.479$ in each parity sector, which remain closer to the GOE value $\expval{r}\approx0.530$ than to the Poisson value $\expval{r}\approx0.386$.
+The corresponding gap-ratio values are $\expval{r}_{\mathrm{odd}}\approx0.537$ and $\expval{r}_{\mathrm{even}}\approx0.479$ in each parity sector, which remain closer to the GOE value $\expval{r}\approx0.530$ than to the Poisson value $\expval{r}\approx0.386$~\cite{PhysRevB.75.155111, PhysRevLett.110.084101}.
 Taken together, these features make this Hamiltonian a suitable representative hardware instance.

 \textit{Hardware implementation.—}For hardware implementation, we prepare the approximate TFD state variationally, implement each real-time evolution using a single-step first-order Lie--Trotter decomposition, and reconstruct the final two-qubit state by tomography.
+Further implementation details, including the TFD preparation, causal time-ordering analysis, Trotterization error analysis, and tomography, are provided in Sec.~S2--S5 of the Supplemental material.

-The TFD state is approximated by the state, denoted by $\ket{\psi_{\text{VQA}}}$, using a variational quantum algorithm (VQA) with a fixed ansatz of single-qubit $SU(2)$ rotations and entangling gates, similar to that of Ref.~\cite{PhysRevA.104.012427}.
-This variational preparation is motivated by the equivalent form $\ket{\mathrm{TFD}} \sim e^{-\beta H_{\mathrm{tot}}/4}\ket{I}$, which realizes the TFD state by imaginary-time evolution from a maximally entangled state $\ket{I}$ \cite{maldacena2018eternaltraversablewormhole, Cottrell2019}.
-The optimized circuit reaches about $92\%$ fidelity, $F = |\langle\psi_{\text{VQA}}|\text{TFD}\rangle|^{2}$, using 35 echoed cross-resonance (ECR) gates, which reproduces the mutual-information dynamics with good accuracy.
+The TFD state is approximated by the state, denoted by $\ket{\psi_{\text{VQA}}}$, using a variational quantum algorithm (VQA)~\cite{PhysRevLett.123.220502} with a fixed ansatz of single-qubit $SU(2)$ rotations and entangling gates, similar to that of Ref.~\cite{PhysRevA.104.012427}.
+This variational preparation is motivated by the equivalent form $\ket{\mathrm{TFD}} = Z^{-1/2}e^{-\beta H_{\mathrm{tot}}/4}\ket{I}$, which realizes the TFD state by imaginary-time evolution from a maximally entangled state $\ket{I}$~\cite{maldacena2018eternaltraversablewormhole}.
+The optimized circuit reaches about $92.7\%$ fidelity, $F = |\langle\psi_{\text{VQA}}|\text{TFD}\rangle|^{2}$, using 35 two-qubit gates, which reproduces the mutual-information dynamics with good accuracy.